-Employee surveys normally consist of about 50 questions organized into themes or frames of reference.
-These groups often consist of survey questions about satisfaction, the job, team, supervisor, and overall organization.
+Employee surveys normally consist of between 35 and 50 questions organized into themes or frames of reference.
+These groups often consist of survey questions about satisfaction, the job, team, manager, and overall organization.
 Themes may include leadership, values, safety, communication, teamwork, training, and company benefits.

 3 Essential Questions to Measure Overall Employee Engagement

-Anchor questions are designed to measure how engaged an employee feels in his or her work.
-We recommend using the results from six anchor questions to calculate levels of engagement, which can range from fully-engaged employees to fully disengaged employees.
+Engagement anchor questions are designed to measure how engaged an employee feels in his or her work.
+We recommend using the results from five to six anchor questions to calculate levels of engagement.
+Engagement levels can range from highly engaged employees to fully disengaged employees.
 Here are three sample anchor questions to measure the overall level of employee engagement:

-It is easy to become absorbed in my job.
+1. It is easy to become engaged in my job.

 This anchor question indicates how involved a person feels in their work.
 Does time fly by when working on a project?
 Is the work interesting or fulfilling?

-I would recommend Sample Company as a great place to work.
+2. I would recommend This Company as a great place to work.

 5 Employee Engagement Survey Questions to Measure the Drivers of Engagement